guidefari/here_hugo/content/til/vitest-rtk-err.md

 tags: [til, testing]
 images: ['https://images-here-hugo.vercel.app/api/og-image?title=Vitest+Rtk+Err']
 ---

-#
+I faced this error while trying to run a component test using vitest.

-Import order is probably the issue here.
+Import order was the issue here.
 Ultimately, the fix was something like this:

 Changing from